 Check who is listed on your Household Enquiry Form

-Registering to vote is an individual responsibility, but the Council must still conduct an annual canvass of who is eligible to vote, so every property in the borough will have received a yellow Household Enquiry Form.
-All residents in a household should check whether they are on the form and if not let the Council know.
+Registering to vote is an individual responsibility, but we must still conduct an annual canvass of who is eligible to vote, so every property in the borough will have received a yellow Household Enquiry Form.

 This will mean that any new people added to the form can be invited to register individually.
 Also, are there people listed who no longer live at the property?
 There are several ways you can either confirm everything is correct or let us know that changes are required: